UniversalDependencies/docs/_ga/pos/X.md

 #### Description

 The tag X is used for words that for some reason cannot be assigned a real part-of-speech category.
+For example, abbreviations, numbering of lists, etc.

 Foreign words (see [Foreign]()) are also tagged X.